Cleanup And Inspection Of Illegal Drug Labs

 - The local health department issues an abatement order that prohibits occupancy of the property until it has been properly decontaminated and is no longer hazardous to occupy.

 - In lieu of testing and decontamination, the contaminated property may be demolished and/or disposed of in a licensed landfill.
-A person who acts as a demolition contractor shall use the Notification of Demolition form to notify the local health department that demolition will be conducted at a specific location.
+A person who acts as a demolition contractor must use the Notification of Demolition form to notify the local health department that demolition will be conducted at a specific location.

 - The property owner’s responsibility applies to vehicles, watercraft, outbuildings, other contaminated structures and soil.